MaxAlvarez123/osticket-prerequisites/README.md

 - Within IIS Go to Sites -> Default -> osTicket and on the right click on "Browse *:80”

-- It will take you to the osTicket intallation page and there are still some red X's beside some extenstions which means we need to enable them in order for us to use all of the features.
+- It will take you to the osTicket intallation page.
+On the site there are still some red X's beside some extenstions which means we need to enable them in order for us to use all of the features.
 </p>
 <br />